-Use plastic tie straps to band headlamp cables to the brackets at the locations shown to provide clearance for the power unit cover rods later.
+Use plastic tie straps to band headlamp cables above and below the brackets at the locations shown to provide clearance for the power unit cover rods later.

 Refer to sections titled "System Check-Out" and "Headlamp Aiming Procedure" in this manual for aiming instructions.